 - Red Wine Butter.
 Full-bodied flavor with shallots and herbs.

 - Smoked Paprika.
 Delicious and mildly smoky with a hint of spice from the smoked paprika.

 - Horseradish butter.
-Perfect for prime rib, with horseradish and dijon mustard.
+Perfect for prime rib, with horseradish sauce and dijon mustard.

 - Herb Gorgonzola.
 If you like gorgonzola cheese, you can’t go wrong with this one.